This documentation adapts the formal specification for practical use. The full specification is maintained at github.com/FlowMCP/flowmcp-spec.

 | Security Model | Zero-import policy, library allowlist, static scan, dependency injection |

-| Groups & Prompts | Cherry-pick groups, integrity hashes, prompt workflows |
+| Groups & Skills | Cherry-pick groups, integrity hashes, skill workflows |

-| Route Tests | Test format, response capture lifecycle, output schema generation |
+| Tests | Test format, response capture lifecycle, output schema generation |

 | Preload | Cache configuration, TTL guidelines, runtime behavior |

-| Validation Rules | 79 rules across 12 categories with severity levels |
+| Validation Rules | Validation rules across categories with severity levels |

-| Migration v1 to v2 | Step-by-step migration guide, backward compatibility |
+| Migration Guide | Step-by-step migration guides for v1-to-v2 and v2-to-v3 |